Akryum/vue-googlemaps/README.md

 All credit to original creators.

 Forked project and added Direction component for showing a route with several waypoints.
+Added Street view component that go to steet view POV when given an address.

 directionRequest example: